Introduction to CSS Text Outline

 }

-We have also defined a class called outline, just to set values differently and use the class for any tag that is required.
+We have also defined a class called outline to set values differently and use the class for any required tag.

 .outline{